Embeint/infuse-sdk/doc/embedded/services/epoch_time.rst

 Implementation Details
 **********************

-The Infuse-IoT civil time functionality is built upon the `Zephyr timeutil`_ library.
+The Infuse-IoT epoch time functionality is built upon the `Zephyr timeutil`_ library.

-To obtain sub-second time resolution, the civil time API encodes the current time into a ``uint64_t``.
+To obtain sub-second time resolution, the epoch time API encodes the current time into a ``uint64_t``.
 The top 48 bits are the current GPS seconds count.
 The bottom 16 bits encode the sub-second time portion at a resolution of ``1/65536`` seconds.
 This maps cleanly onto the standard 32768 Hz low-frequency